-During the first years of the republic children grew up on the American farm.
-They helped maintain that farm.
-They learned what has been called the Puritan work ethic and they were a valuable component in keeping the farm running.
+During the first years of the republic children grew up on the American family farm.
+They helped maintain that family farm.
+They learned what has been called the Puritan work ethic and they were a valuable component in keeping the family farm running.

-The American farm offered a simple life.
-The work was hard but the clutter of city life was non-existent.
-These children grew up respecting the value of days work well done.
+The American family farm offered a simple life.
+The work was difficult, the clutter of city life was non-existent, The value to society transcended the value of the food produced by the family farm.
+The value produced by the family farm extended to the character of the children who grew to be hard working Americans.
+These children grew up respecting the value of a days work well done.
 That more city children could experience the joy of farm life.